KanhaiyaKumarShukla/Inventory-Management-App/README.md

 # Inventory Management System
 Welcome to the Inventory Management System!
 This project is designed to help admins efficiently manage their products, categories, and inventory levels.
-With real-time updates, intuitive UI, and comprehensive analytics, managing inventory has never been easier.
+With real-time updates, intuitive UI, and comprehensive analytics, managing inventory has been easier.

 # Features
 1. Real-Time Data Management: Using Firebase Realtime Database for instant updates on inventory changes.